-• Same as the Delegate
+• Same as the Delegate.

-- Perform all duties as outlined in the Alternate Officers Responsibilities section of this document. - Chair DCM Committee sessions at Assemblies. - Distribute the materials necessary for the pre-conference Assembly. - Update the pre-conference workshop procedure as necessary. - Help distribute the General Service Conference Final Report. - Be prepared to replace the Delegate at the General Service Conference in an emergency. - It is recommended that the Alternate Delegate attend the Conference of Delegates Past and Present and the East Central Regional Conference and the East Central Regional Forum. - Serve on the Illinois State Corrections Conference Policy Committee. - Attend meetings of the NIA, Ltd., Board of Directors. - Organize and coordinate service orientation workshops to be conducted as outlined in the Service Handbook section entitled Orientation Workshops.
+- Perform all duties as outlined in the Alternate Officers Responsibilities section of this document. - Chair D.C.M.
+Committee sessions at Assemblies. - Distribute the materials necessary for the pre-conference Assembly. - Update the pre-conference workshop procedure as necessary. - Help distribute the General Service Conference Final Report. - Be prepared to replace the Delegate at the General Service Conference in an emergency. - It is recommended that the Alternate Delegate attend the Conference of Delegates Past and Present, the East Central Regional Conference, and the East Central Regional Forum. - Serve on the Illinois State Corrections Conference Policy Committee. - Attend meetings of the N.I.A., Ltd., Board of Directors.

+Northern Illinois Area 20 Service Manual, version 12/9/2017 Page 31 of 48 • Organize and coordinate service orientation workshops to be conducted as outlined in the Service Handbook section entitled Orientation Workshops.